rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

 conveniently one can also drop the `.new` call and just write `Date()`.
 Scala has a similar feature called case-class, which we will learn about later, but in general, classes have be instantiated by writing `new ClassName`.

-## Launching the Sound System and Playing a Sound
+## Playing a Sound

+After this extremely quick intro, let us look at content of the first snippet that launches SuperCollider and plays a sound.
+Here is the full code:

 @@snip [Snippet1.scala]($sp_tut$/Snippet1.scala) { #snippet1 }